The rules of how Wi-Fi Hotspots get rewarded for overlapping coverage are defined by multiple Helium Improvement Protocols (HIPs).

 Coverage Claim Time indicates the length of time the Hotspot or radio has been continuously online.
 If the device is offline for more than 72 hours, Coverage Claim Time will be reset.
 The time when the device goes back online will determine the start of the new period of Coverage Claim Time.

 Coverage Claim Time is defined in HIP74.
-This rule is applicable to CBRS radios and Wi-Fi Hotspots, both indoor and outdoor.
+This rule is to Wi-Fi Hotspots, both indoor and outdoor.